 - Media Library

-Have you received training?
-Online or in-person?
-Once people understand how to implement against certain capabilities, the more likely they are to be used and implemented across a site.
+Training – Make sure your team members receive in-person or online editorial and marketing training.
+Once people understand how to implement against certain capabilities the more likely they are to be used and implemented across a site.

 Seeking to achieve digital transformation, organizations arm themselves with the best MarTech.
 But often, transformation isn’t achieved.
 This happens when the need for a roadmap beyond the implementation project is overlooked.